Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 ```

 You can convert values between different types using a cast expression.

+Casts are considered [discontinuous functions](#discontinuous-function) if the expression being cast has been influenced
+by a constant.

 Types can be converted according to the following tables: